capoony/Chapter7-InvPopGenomics/README.md

 #### (4.4) Clinal patterns of chromosomal inversions
 Many decades of research have reported clinal distributions, i.e., gradual frequency changes of several inversions along environmental gradients.
 One particularly prominent example is the latitudinal cline of *In(3R)Payne* along the North American East Coast.
 Here, we will similarly test if the inversion frequencies estimated by our diagnostic marker SNPs show these expected patterns along latitudinal and longitundial gradients in Europe and North America.
 Moreover, we will test if these patterns can be explained by neutral evolution (for example, isolation by distance, secondary contact, admixture) alone.
 In contrast, if the inversion has evolved a clinal distribution due to spatially varying selection, we would assume that the clinal patterns strongly deviate from the genomic background.
 However, sometimes it is difficult to distinguish neutral and adaptive genomic signals.
 If, for example, population samples show very strong population structure along an environmental gradient, it may be misleading to only investigate allele frequency differences at a single gene (or inversion) that is considered a candidate for selection.
 A signal for strong association of allele frequencies at the gene (or inversion) with the environmental gradient may be strongly confounded by the (unknown) population structure, which would lead to similar patterns of genetic differentiation between the populations across the whole genome.
 Thus, a signal of differentiation at a single locus may be misinterpreted as the result of selection, while it is in reality the result of the unknown genome-wide evolutionary history.
 To account for this, we will employ a stastistical approach from landscape genomics.
 Latent factor mixed models (LFMMS) first identify genome-wide patterns of genetic variation by PCA (very similar to our approach in 3.2) assuming that the first few PC axes capture genomewide differences which are predominantly the result of the demographic history of the sampled populations.
 These PC axes are then used as latent (hidden) factors in regression models, which test for associations between allele frequencies and the focal environmental variables, in our case latitude and longitude.

 > As a first step, we will test for clinality of the inversions along latitude and longitude in Europe and North America.
 We will fit general linear models including arcsine square-root transformed inversion frequencies as our dependent variables, which accounts for the skewed variance distribution in binomial data when normality is assumed.
-Then, we will overlay scatter-plots based on environmental variables and inversion frequencies with a logistic regression curve and print the *p*-value of the linear models in the top-right corner of each plot using the *R*-script `Plot_clinality.r`.
+Then, we will overlay scatter-plots based on environmental variables and inversion frequencies with a logistic regression curve and print the *p*-value of the linear models in the top-right corner of each plot using the *R*-script `Plot_Clinality.r`.

 ```bash
 ## test for clinality of inversion frequency